-Dr. Clay Routledge is an author, psychological scientist, consultant, public speaker, and professor.
+Dr. Clay Routledge is a psychological scientist, writer, consultant, public speaker, and professor.
 He studies basic psychological needs and how these needs influence and are influenced by family, social and community bonds, economics, and broader cultural worldviews.
-Much of his research focuses on the need for meaning in life and the need to belong.
+Much of his research focuses on the need for meaning in life.

 His research has been funded by the National Science Foundation, National Institutes of Health, John Templeton Foundation, Society for the Scientific Study of Religion, Center for the Study of Public Choice and Private Enterprise, and Charles Koch Foundation.

 Dr. Routledge’s work has been featured by many media outlets such as The New York Times, The Washington Post, The Wall Street Journal, CBS News, ABC News, BBC News, CBC News, CNN, MSNBC, Men’s Health, The Atlantic, and The New Yorker.
 Dr. Routledge frequently serves as a guest expert for popular radio programs and podcasts.
 As a social commentator, Dr. Routledge has authored articles for outlets such as the Wall Street Journal, National Review, and Scientific American, is an occasional behavioral science opinion writer for The New York Times, and writes a monthly column for Quillette.